CharlieLeee/GoodVibes/README.md

 ## Deployment

 Production deployment files are located in the `deployment` directory.

+Before deployment, ensure you have set up the API keys as described in the [Configuration](#configuration) section.

 See [Deployment README](deployment/README.md) for detailed instructions on how to build and deploy the application using Docker.

 ## License